 Some elements of the audio portions of this Learning Resource may be difficult for students, particularly students of color, to hear aloud.
 Some may prefer to listen and respond independently.
 Knowing your students well and establishing strong trusting relationships is key to teaching about topics involving violence and oppression such as forced migration, racial injustice, and lynching.
 Some ways to help all students feel comfortable in an instructional setting where racial oppression and violence are being discussed may include:

-- Helping them make the connections between the progress being made by Black Americans and the reactions by White Americans to impede that progress (i.e.: Black Codes, the rise of the Ku Klux Klan, landmark Supreme Court decisions the United States v.
+- Helping them make the connections between the progress being made by Black Americans and the reactions by white supremacists and authority figures to impede that progress (i.e.: Black Codes, the rise of the Ku Klux Klan, landmark Supreme Court decisions including the United States v.
 Cruikshank, or Plessy v.
 Ferguson.)

 - Where appropriate, use narratives, primary sources, and audio rather than graphic images.